 After looking at the awesome Hellfire, Tomahawk is the second model of electric skateboards coming straight from Genesis.
 It features a similar design and specs, but the experts will notice a couple of key differences…

 Let’s start this analysis off by stating that the top speed of this device is somewhere around 20mph.
 No more, no less!
 Combine that with roughly the same number of miles for the range, 20 miles max range, and you’ll understand why is this model selling like crazy.

 Another great thing about it is its style and the fact that it comes fully assembled.
 Yup, that’s right.
 While some of the models on this list might need some screwing or stuff like that, the Tomahawk can be ridden straight out of the box… and that’s the true beauty of it!

 The controller is awesome as well.
-It resembles a short-piped gun to be honest, but don’t let that discourage you from purchasing it!
+It resembles a short-piped gun, to be honest, but don’t let that discourage you from purchasing it!
 The quality and responsiveness are both pretty good, meaning you will not have any issues when it comes to controlling the skateboard.
-All in all, it’s safe to say that Genesis played it good with this model.
+All in all, it’s safe to say that Genesis played it well with this model.
 It’s nothing special but it’s still pretty reliable across all departments.

 2. ACTON BLINK S

 Next to some of the other monster models mentioned on this list BLINK S almost seems like a toy.
 Deck length of 27.5″ puts BLINK S a whole 11.5″ shorter than for example ATOM Electric B.36.
 Its small size and weight are exactly what ACTON was trying to achieve with BLINK S.

 Most of the models under $1000 that I mentioned on this list are, like I already mentioned, monsters, with deck sizes approaching 40″.
 That hardly makes them portable, but with BLINK S you get the compactness that’s needed to make the board portable.